michaelcoughlan/signup-assessment/README.md

 ## Running the application

-- Development: You can run `npm start` to start the application in development mode.
+- Development: After running `npm install`, you can run `npm start` to start the application in development mode.
 The application can be found on `http://localhost:4200/` and will automatically reload if you change any of the source files.
 - Production: You can visit `https://signup-assessment.web.app` to view SignUp Assessment hosted on Firebase.

-## Testing
+## Running unit tests

 - `npm test` will execute the unit tests.
 - `npm run test:coverage` will provide the coverage report in the `coverage/` directory.

 ## Running end-to-end tests

-Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
-To use this command, you need to first add a package that implements end-to-end testing capabilities.
+- Ensure the application is running with `npm start`.
+- `npm run cypress:run` will execute the end to end tests.
+- Videos of the E2E tests can then be found in `cypress/video`.
+- You can also run directly `npm run e2e` and it will start the application and also the e2e tests.

 ## Architecture Decisions